 - Horizontal and Vertical Fences – these should have no more than 1¾ decorative spaces within its design.
 This prevents the pushing of hands or feet by children.
 The spaces between the vertical members should be as close together as possible (4 inches the most apart) to prevent a child from being able to push their head between them.

 - Chain Link Fences – these should be no more than “1¼ inches square unless slats, fastened at the top or bottom of the fence”.
 This is used to prevent mesh openings and provide the added protection your child needs.

-For the safety of our children make barriers around the pool mandatory in your personal or public space.
+For the safety of our children make glass splashbacks melbourne around the pool and your home mandatory in your personal or public space.